espocrm/ext-template/README.md

 ### Copying extension files to EspoCRM instance

-You need to run this command every time you make changes in `src` directory and you want to try these changes on Espo instance.
+You need to run this command every time you make changes in `src` directory, and you want to try these changes on Espo instance.

 Command:

 ```
-npm run copy
+npm run sync
 ```

 To avoid running this command manually, use a file watcher in your IDE.
 The configuration for PhpStorm is included in this repository.
 See below about the file watcher.